SciML/TruncatedStacktraces.jl/README.md

 TruncatedStacktraces.@truncate_stacktrace ODEProblem 3 1 2
 ```

+where `3 1 2` gives the order of the types to print, with indices corresponding to the original type.

 For any new error exception you add to your package, make sure to include the note from TruncatedStacktraces.jl on
 how to effect the type printing.
 This is done by adding `println(io, VERBOSE_MSG)` to the bottom of any error message.